 Taiwan was not the only province of the Great Qing Empire to have its own characteristics.
 But there are a few reasons why this frontier zone was a bit further removed from the Chinese cultural heartland than, say, Zhili, even before 1895.
 Taiwan came under the control of ‘China’ only when the Qing captured it in 1682.
 Before the 17th century—apart from a few thousand traders and some temporary military interest in the Penghu Islands (Pescadores)—Taiwan had been inhabited by its own people, a variety of austronesian tribes related to the Filipinos and Malays, commonly referred to as the Taiwanese indigenous people or aborigines (原住民 yuánzhùmín).

 The chain of events that led to the Qing absorption of Taiwan began with Spanish, Portuguese, and Dutch colonial activity.
 The Dutch East Indies Company (VOC) established the colony of Formosa in 1624, with the capital Zeelandia based in what is now Anping District in Tainan City.
-Its main purpose was to facilitate trade with and between Japan and China, but the Dutch also began proselytising among the aborigines and welcomed large numbers of Chinese settlers from Fujian to open up the land for commercial (taxable) agriculture.
+Its main purpose was to facilitate trade with and between Japan and China, but the Dutch also began proselytising among the aborigines and welcomed large numbers of Han Chinese settlers from Fujian to open up the land for commercial (taxable) agriculture.
 The VOC was expelled, however, in 1662 by the Japanese-Chinese Ming-loyalist and pirate-merchant-prince Zheng Chenggong (鄭成功), also known as Koxinga (國姓爺 Kok-sèng-iâ).
-His successors were eventually defeated by the Qing Dynasty in 1682.
+His successors were eventually defeated by Qing in 1682.
 Beijing incorporated Taiwan into a Chinese empire for the first time in the island’s history, as a prefecture of Fujian Province (臺灣府 táiwān fǔ), in the system used to govern the Han Chinese part of the multi-ethnic empire.

 Taiwanese society would be a frontier society for its entire time under Qing control.
-Large parts remained outside government control, inhabited by the aborigines.
+Large parts remained outside government control.
 There was constant back and forth over Han migration, there was armed conflict with the aborigines over their slowly shrinking territory, there were uprisings and there was secret society violence, and in the 19th century there was struggle against Western imperialist incursions.
-Taiwan was made a province of its own in 1885–7 (福建臺灣省 fújiàn táiwān shěng) and under enterprising governor Liu Mingchuan (劉銘傳) saw some of the self-strengthening and modernisation movement that was sweeping through China, but there was little time before 1895.
-After being given up by Beijing following the loss in the First Sino-Japanese War (1894–5) fought over Korea, there was some resistance to Japan by local elites under the banner of the hastily declared Republic of Formosa (臺灣民主國 táiwān mínzhǔ guó), but the army sent by Tokyo quickly established control over most of the island.
+Taiwan was made a province of its own in 1885–7 (福建臺灣省 fújiàn táiwān shěng) and under enterprising governor Liu Mingchuan (劉銘傳) saw some of the self-strengthening and modernisation movement that was sweeping through China.
+But there was little time before 1895.
+After being given up by Beijing following the loss in the First Sino-Japanese War (1894–5) fought over Korea, there was some resistance to Japan by local elites in Taiwan under the banner of the hastily declared Republic of Formosa (臺灣民主國 táiwān mínzhǔ guó), but the army sent by Tokyo quickly established control over most of the island.

 Taiwan became part of the Japanese Empire at a critical moment in history.
-The heritage of the Qing Dynasty, Chinese literati culture, and the customs and beliefs of the various peoples living in the empire were still being fused into the modern notion of ‘China’, written using words that were relatively new for this purpose either as 中華 (zhōnghuá) or 中國 (zhōngguó).
-This process of turning the entire ethnically and culturally diverse empire into a ‘Chinese’ nation-state—still very tenuous among the Han society in remote Taiwan, was abruptly stopped on the island in 1895.
-It subsequently was not part to critical events in the creation of the modern Chinese nation-state.
+The Qing heritage, Chinese literati culture, popular customs and beliefs and various reformist ideals were still being fused into the modern notion of ‘China’, written using words that were relatively new for this purpose either as 中華 (zhōnghuá) or 中國 (zhōngguó).
+This process of turning the entire ethnically and culturally diverse empire into a ‘Chinese’ nation-state—still very tenuous among the Han society in remote Taiwan—was abruptly stopped on the island in 1895.
 It missed out on the late-Qing attempts at reform, the failed 1898 Hundred Days of Reform under the Guangxu Emperor, the 1900 Boxer Rebellion, the 1905 reforms and the acceptance of the new concept of the ‘Chinese Volk’ (中華民族 zhōnghuá mínzú), now a staple of Chinese discourse.
 In October 1911 the Xinhai Revolution ended the last Chinese dynasty and 1 January 1912 began year 1 on the Republic of China calendar (民國1年).
 In Taiwan, however, it was the 45th and last year of the Meiji reign (明治45年).

 Meanwhile, Taiwan underwent an aggressive modernisation campaign as Japan sought to make the island into a model colony.
 For the first time the whole island was brought under one government, including the parts that had always been outside the control of the Qing authorities—certain indigenous communities have never been part of ‘China’.
 Tokyo developed railways, industry, and commercial agriculture to make Taiwan serve the needs of its empire and began organising and ordering society.
-This did not only involve an intrusive surveillance system and mass organisations, but also schools and newspapers that taught Taiwanese to think about themselves in certain ways.
+This did not only involve an intrusive surveillance system and mass organisations, but also schools and newspapers that taught Han Taiwanese to think about themselves as a group.
 Although events in big China did not leave Taiwan undisturbed, younger generations, educated in Japanese, learned to think in new ways.
 Those who wanted to pursue further education had to look for that in Japan.

 Limited impact of the 1945–9 period

-Although both the KMT and the CCP had not given much thought to Taiwan until the Second World War, its return to China was seen as a matter of course when the 1943 Cairo Declaration included its restitution to the successor state of the Qing.
-It joined the ROC as Taiwan Province (臺灣省 táiwān shěng).
+Although both the KMT and the CCP had not given much thought to Taiwan until the Second World War, its ‘return’ to China was seen as a matter of course when the 1943 Cairo Declaration included its restitution to the successor state of the Qing.
+It joined the ROC in 1945 as Taiwan Province (臺灣省 táiwān shěng).
 But the island had been under enemy control for so long that the Nanjing government did not fully trust the Taiwanese.
-Taiwan was kept as a kind of special zone after 1945, partially because of the complexities of establishing control over newly acquired territory and partially because the KMT desperately needed the resources of the modern and relatively intact former colony in the escalating civil war.
-Taiwan kept a separate currency, the New Taiwan Dollar (NT$) still in use today.
+Taiwan was kept as a kind of special zone with its own currency, partially because of the complexities of establishing control over newly acquired territory and partially because the KMT desperately needed the resources of the modern and relatively intact former colony in the escalating civil war.
 The administration established was different from the regular provincial structures elsewhere in China, which were nominally at least more democratic.
 Chiang Kai-shek put general Chen Yi (陳儀) in charge as Chief Executive of the so-called Taiwan Provincial Administrative Executive Office (臺灣省行政長官公署 táiwān shěng xíngzhèng zhǎngguān gōngshǔ) and made him the province’s garrison commander.
-Most positions, including mayors, went to incoming Mainlanders.
+Most government positions, including mayors, went to incoming Mainlanders.

 This tension came to burst in the determining moment of Taiwanese nationalism: the 28 February Incident (二二八事件 èr èr bā shìjiàn).
 On 28 February 1947, riots turned into an uprising that was bloodily beaten down by ROC troops hastily sent from the Mainland.
 From now on, the ROC became a foreign oppressor in the eyes of many Taiwanese.
 Some describe it as a colonial regime.
-Two new identities had solidified after the dust settled: the Mainlanders (外省人 wàishěng rén, literally: out-of-province-people; different from 大陸人 dàlùrén used nowadays for Mainland Chinese)—those who had moved from China to Taiwan after 1945—and the Taiwanese or Locals (本省人 běnshěng rén).
+Two new identities had solidified after the dust settled: the Mainlanders (外省人 wàishěng rén, literally: out-of-province-people; different from 大陸人 dàlùrén used nowadays for Mainland Chinese)—those who had moved from China to Taiwan after 1945—and the Taiwanese or Locals (本省人 běnshěng rén, literally: this-province-people).
 Initial Taiwanese nationalism was a kind of ethno-nationalism that sought to expel all the Mainlanders from the island to leave it to be governed by its ‘own’ people, often ignoring the aborigines.

 Post-1949 period was not just ‘ROC’ and Mainlanders

-We have now established that there was a distinct society that developed on Taiwan prior to 1949.
+We have now established that there was a distinct society that developed on Taiwan prior to 1945.
 It was strong enough to lead to a violent revolt in response to Mainlander dominance.
-The reason that many people still hold 1949 to be the year of separation, however, is that this is the year that the last of what was left of the defeated KMT and its followers and captives fled to Taiwan, euphemistically termed the Move to Taiwan (遷臺 qiān tái).
+The reason that many people still hold 1949 to be the year of separation, however, is that this is the year part of what was left of the defeated KMT and its armies fled to Taiwan, euphemistically termed the Move to Taiwan (遷臺 qiān tái).
 They took over the island, occupied its commanding heights, and attempted to remould it into ‘Free China’.
 In the process they built a new state.